meszka/shinobi/docs/api.rst

 Status: 200

-If the authenticated user is the player's user, the data contains an additional "color" property.
+If the authenticated user is the player's user or the game state is ``"ended"``, the data contains an additional ``"color"`` property.

 If the player doesn't exist: